ioPush/ioPush-server/README.md

 A test server is in place : [ioPush.net](https://iopush.net/app)

 ## Usage
-Messages can be posted to `https://iopush.net/app/api/post` with the following JSON format.
+Messages can be posted with a POST request to `https://iopush.net/app/api/post` with the following JSON format.
 Although, a custom header `authentication_token` must be added with the authentification token found on user's page.

 ```json